Qrtr-ai/claude-yolo/README.md

 - **Persistent configuration**: Your Claude authentication persists across container restarts
 - **Zero permission prompts**: Claude can freely modify files and run commands within the container
 - **Easy to use**: Single script to run Claude from anywhere (inside container or on the host)
+- **Easy to bypass**: If you put the `claude` script on your `PATH` and you ever want to run "real" claude, bypassing the container and `--dangerously-skip-permissions`, just add the `--no-yolo` argument to your command line.

 ## Why does this exist?